 Today, the new station is a key part of a new masterplan on the Royal Arsenal site which includes 3,750 new homes and new cultural, heritage, commercial and leisure quarters.

 The new Elizabeth line station will help to transform Woolwich, supporting regeneration, reducing journey times and creating new transport links for local people.
-From 2018, up to 12 services an hour will allow passengers to travel to Canary Wharf, the City and the West End without having to change trains.

 A 276 metre-long box station sits below a major housing development site.
 The minimalist, straightforward design will provide entry into the station from a single 30 metre wide bronze clad portal.
 Natural light will enter through the main entrance and ceiling into the ticket hall, whilst a connection to daylight is present below ground on the platforms.